Computational Linguistics, Analytics, Search and Informatics

 clasic_contact@colorado.edu

-This is a unique interdisciplinary degree that provides a solid foundation in both computer science and linguistics graduate coursework as well as several courses focused on data-driven linguistics, computational linguistics and information processing.
-The training is aimed at preparing students for careers in areas such as predictive text messaging, search engines, question-answering, interactive virtual agents and machine translation.
+This unique interdisciplinary degree provides a solid foundation in both computer science and linguistics as well as in current methods used in natural language processing and artificial intelligence.
+CLASIC training is aimed at preparing students for careers in language modeling, automatic question-answering, machine translation and interactive virtual agents.

 Distance Education Option